-Beer, unlike wine, has produced quality non-alcoholic alternatives that taste just as good as alcoholic versions.
+The quality and variety of non-alcoholic beers have grown tremendously in recent years.
+Beer, unlike wine, has spawned quality non-alcoholic alternatives that taste great and can match up to the alcoholic version.
 Non-alcoholic beer has become so popular nowadays that major breweries like Anheuser-Busch, Heineken, and Peroni are incorporating low or non-alcoholic versions of their most popular beers to their mainstream product portfolios.

 Non-alcoholic beer was first brewed in the United States in 1919, a direct reaction to the Prohibition laws when only alcohol of lower than 0.5% ABV was permitted.